3box/3box/ARCHITECTURE.md

 **E.** `3box-js` sends a request to the `3box-address-server` to get the address of the root store.

-**D.** `3box-js` syncs the root, private, and public store.
+**D.** `3box-js` syncs the root, private, and public store using the orbitdb pubsub replication.
 Any data in the database can now be accessed.

 **F.** *Same as above*